StengoS/StengoS/README.md

 Hi there!
-I'm @StengoS/Steven Ngo, software engineering undergrad senior with a minor in psychology at Cal Poly San Luis Obispo.
-As of fall quarter '22, I am a teaching assistant for CSC321 (Intro to Computer Security) and a research assistant for Dr. Ayaan Kazerouni.
-With Dr. Kazerouni, we are working on a method of providing targeted mutation testing recommendations of which mutators should be focused on when test case suites have met particular coverage metrics.
-I am also continuing my research with Dr. Dave DeAngelis and Dr. Luis Garcia at USC Info Sciences Institute, where we are working on modeling human operators' decision-making in safety-critical industrial control systems.

-I'm currently applying to computer science Ph.D's and other similar programs with the intent of studying research problems at the intersection of software engineering and software security.
-I am open to all research experiences, particularly in areas of software engineering and software security, as I explore which topics best align with my personal motivations and background before I choose to specialize.
-I am also interested in computer security education and security capture-the-flag events!

-You can reach me at sngo12@calpoly.edu or stengo46@gmail.com.
+I'm @StengoS/Steven Ngo, and I'm an incoming software engineering Ph.D. student @ UC Irvine advised by Dr. Josh Garcia.
+I did my undergrad in software engineering w/ a minor in psychology at Cal Poly San Luis Obispo.
+My exact research directions are still undetermined, but I am highly interested in software security and software developers' mental models, attitudes, and habits.
+I am also interested in computing education (ed for all, security).

+## On-Going Research/Projects:
+* Optimizing mutation testing using conditional coverage w/ Dr. Ayaan Kazerouni, Cal.
+Poly.
+SLO (as of Spring 2023)

+## Previous Experiences:
+* Modeling human-cyber interactions in safety-critical cyber-physical/industrial control systems w/ Dr. Luis Garcia, USC ISI, and Dr. Dave DeAngelis, Aerospace Corporation (Summer 2022)
+  * https://stengos.github.io/files/REUNS_2022_Paper_Ready__CHIMPS_-1.pdf (published in REU Workshop on Networking and Systems 2022, REUNS)

+* XSOC CORP light-weight cryptographic benchmarking w/ Dr. Zachary Peterson, Cal.
+Poly.
+SLO (Winter 2021 - Spring 2022)

+* Software security analysis on internet-of-things applications w/ Dr. Phoenix Fang, Cal.
+Poly.
+SLO (Summer 2020)

+## Other Things I Wanted to List:
+* I have a pet cat named Honey!

+## Contact:
+For any questions on what's going on above or if you'd like to reach out for any reason, here are the best ways to contact me:
+* Emails: sngo12@calpoly.edu (work), stengo46@gmail.com (personal)

 <!---
 StengoS/StengoS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.